axibase/axibase-collector-docs/jobs/examples/hp-openview/README.md

 OVPM stores collected statistics in files on the local file system for several months.

-Axibase Collector queries the OVPM server for particular `GLOBAL` classes every 15 minutes to offload incremental data into the Axibase Time Series Database for long-term retention and operations analytics.
+Axibase Collector queries the OVPM server for particular `GLOBAL` classes every 15 minutes to offload incremental data into ATSD for long-term retention and operations analytics.

 ## Requirements